August 02, 2021 7 min read

 Nature is your element?
 Do you like to eat organic and local?
 For you, the perfect Sunday is a flea market and a walk in the woods?
 Do you feel comfortable in loose fitting clothes?
 In that case, the Mori kei style is for you.

-Let us know in the comments which Harajuku style is made for you! 😃
+Let us know in the comments which Harajuku style is made for you and make sure to check on our japanese clothing for women ! 😃

 Image source: tokyofashion.com